KiraPC/fastapi-openapi-generator/README.md

 ### How to use
 ```
 fastapi-openapi-gen main:app \
-    --app-dir= # The path to mounth in the python path to import the module \
+    --app-dir= # The path to mounth in the python path to import the module. \
-    --output-dir= # The path where store the openapi template
+    --output-dir= # The path where store the openapi template. \
+    --file-name= # The name the openapi file will assume.
 ```